Wednesday, July 26, 2023

 But Bob Dole, an extraordinary actor, managed to contain his elation.
 However much he had longed to see those computer calculations, he did not want to show his feelings in front of these people, who would occupy important positions in his future administration.
 By doing so, he would have been essentially admitting that he had been in a tight spot until now.

 Again, all of these officials' names seem fictional; it is easy to verify who actually held those titles in 1996 and none of their names resemble any romanized rendering of the given Korean.
 Notice there are a lot of "deputy" chiefs here; perhaps the author felt it more believable that a deputy would be willing to conspire against the president who appointed them.
-Why he chose to pick on the Kennedy Foundation, an organization primarily dedicated to helping people with disabilities, is anyone's guess.
+Why he chose to pick on the Carnegie Endowment is anyone's guess (note: because Carnegie was misspelled 카네디, I initially thought it referred to the Kennedy Foundation).
 The Russian term fraktsiya is rendered phonetically and seems a well-known foreign loan word in North Korea.

 CIA Director Herriman opens the meeting with his report on the latest computer calculations.
 He explains how they used data collected from espionage and satellite reconnaissance to input political, economic and military crisis situations of North Korea into the program, focusing on economic crises.
 All the data suggest that the NK economy is near disaster and cannot possibly recover (here the text accurately reports several grim indicators - 5 years' negative growth, record low GNP & foreign trade, near-zero factory operation rate).